moderneinc/springboot-migration-workshop/README.md

 # springboot-migration-workshop
 Workshop for SpringBoot Migration

-This is a collection of challenges for automatic remediation based on OpenRewrite.
+This is a collection of adventures for automatic remediation based on OpenRewrite.
-Each challenge represent a valid option to apply some existing OpenRewrite recipes.
+Each adventure represent a valid option to apply a SpringBoot migration.
-It is not expected that you complete all the challenges, but only those that are interesting to you because of the technologies that are applied.
+It is not expected that you complete all the adventure, but only those that are interesting to you because of the technologies that are applied.

-For all the challenges we are going to use the https://github.com/spring-projects/spring-petclinic/ repository.
+For all the adventures we are going to use the https://github.com/spring-projects/spring-petclinic/ repository.

 ## Requirements